Q&A on Best Practices and Guidelines for Purchasing Speech Analytics Webinar

-My first interaction with speech recognition technology came in the form of the dictation feature in Microsoft Encarta – the multimedia encyclopedia that used to be standard fare on every PC manufactured in the late 90’s and early 00’s.
+Many people’s first interaction with speech recognition technology came in the form of the dictation feature in Microsoft Encarta – the multimedia encyclopedia that used to be standard fare on every PC manufactured in the late 90’s and early 00’s.
 Needless to say, it was pretty underwhelming.
-My dreams of dictating a random train of thought to the computer and having it spit out a perfect history paper for school were crushed.
+Dreams of dictating a random train of thought to the computer and having it spit out a perfect history paper for school were crushed.
 Luckily, speech recognition and analytics technologies have come a long way since then.

 It is a multi-step process to take the unstructured data trapped in the audio of recorded calls and turn it into structured data that can be searched and analyzed.
 The first step involves incorporating conversations from the source system (call recorder, VOIP stream) and the associated metadata such as which agent handled the interaction, what day and time did it occur, and who the customer was.